Vocational education

-Vocational education is education that prepares people to a skilled craft as an artisan, trade as a tradesperson, or work as a technician.
-Vocational Education can also be seen as that type of education given to an individual to prepare that individual to be gainfully employed or self employed with requisite skill.
-Vocational education is known by a variety of names, depending on the country concerned, including career and technical education, or acronyms such as TVET (technical and vocational education and training) and TAFE (technical and further education).
+Vocational education is education that prepares people for a skilled craft.
+Vocational education can also be seen as that type of education given to an individual to prepare that individual to be gainfully employed or self employed with requisite skill.
+Vocational education is known by a variety of names, depending on the country concerned, including career and technical education, or acronyms such as TVET (technical and vocational education and training; used by UNESCO) and TAFE (technical and further education).
+TVE refers to all forms and levels of education which provide knowledge and skills related to occupations in various sectors of economic and social life through formal, non-formal and informal learning methods in both school-based and work-based learning contexts.
+To achieve its aims and purposes, TVE focuses on the learning and mastery of specialized techniques and the scientific principles underlying those techniques, as well as general knowledge, skills and values.

 A vocational school is a type of educational institution specifically designed to provide vocational education.

 Vocational education can take place at the post-secondary, further education, or higher education level and can interact with the apprenticeship system.
 At the post-secondary level, vocational education is often provided by highly specialized trade schools, technical schools, community colleges, colleges of further education (UK), vocational universities, and institutes of technology (formerly called polytechnic institutes).

 Overview

 Historically, almost all vocational education took place in the classroom or on the job site, with students learning trade skills and trade theory from accredited instructors or established professionals.
 However, in recent years, online vocational education has grown in popularity, making learning various trade skills and soft skills from established professionals easier than ever for students, even those who may live far away from a traditional vocational school.

 Trends have emerged in the implementation of TVET and skills development worldwide.
-From the late 1980s onwards a number of governments began to emphasise on the role of education in preparing learners effectively for the world of work.
+From the late 1980s onwards a number of governments began to emphasize on the role of education in preparing learners effectively for the world of work.
 This school of thought, termed "new vocationalism", placed the skills needs of industry at the centre of discussions on the purpose of public education.
 TVET and skills development were viewed as an important component in promoting economic growth in general and addressing youth unemployment in particular.

 General education systems had not been effective in developing the skills that many adolescents and adults needed to secure employment in industry.
 The late 1980s and early 1990s saw the introduction and expansion of new vocational curricula and courses, often developed in collaboration with industry, and an increase in the variety of work-based learning routes on offer to young people.